 It takes time to become an expert in optometry billing and coding.
 Knowing the difference between routine and medical plans, what copays may be applicable to visits, or how deductibles will affect fees is crucial: it helps patients feel more at ease and makes you and your team’s job much easier.

 Unfortunately not much (if any) of this information is covered during your years of optometry school, so it’s up to you to teach yourself as soon as you graduate!
-We’ve put together this massive optometry billing and coding guide for optometrists just starting out or for experienced ODs who want a thorough refresher!
+We’ve put together this massive optometry billing and coding cheat sheet for optometrists just starting out or for experienced ODs who want a thorough refresher!

 In this complete guide, you’ll learn: